Did you know that just under half the people who start reading a book will not get past the first one hundred pages?

-By showing the reader events, situations and conservations that are born from these emotions, they are, in turn, stimulated in a reader.
+By showing the reader events, situations and conversations that are born from these emotions, they are, in turn, evoked in a reader.

-Think of it this way… have you ever cried when reading a book or watching a film?
-I am thinking that unless you have a waxy pea-sized heart the answer is yes.
-Well, that book/film tapped into a true emotion and stimulated in your mind, hence the tears.
+Think of it this way.
+Have you ever cried when reading a book or watching a film?
+I am thinking that, unless you have a waxy pea-size heart, the answer is yes.
+Well, that book/film tapped into a true emotion and stimulated it in your mind, hence the tears.

 So this sounds complicated, right?

-Well, the techniques you need are, actually, simple.
+Well, the techniques you need to stimulate true emotions are, actually, simple.

-You must focus your energies on developing characters that act in a ‘truthful’ manner.
-It is these characters action and dialogue that will stimulate the emotion your reader.
+You must focus your energies on developing characters who act truthfully.
+It is these characters’ actions and dialogue that will stimulate the emotion in your reader.

-You must write in a way that forces the writer to engage with your characters.
+You must write in a way that forces the reader to engage with your characters.

-You do this by describing to the reader what your characters and doing and saying.
-The reason is that readers will then imagine the scenes in their own mind as they unfold.
-Brains are weird things and even have trouble confusing thoughts with reality.
+You do this by describing to the reader what your characters are doing and saying.
+The reason is that readers will then imagine the scenes in their mind as they unfold.
+Brains are weird things and often have trouble confusing thoughts with reality.